-Numerator: Aboriginal estimated resident population (ERP), all ages and Aboriginal usual resident population (URP) by 5-year age group: 0-4 years to 65+ years
+Numerator: Aboriginal usual resident population by 5-year age group: 0-4 years to 65+ years

-Denominator: Total population by all ages (ERP) and by 5-year age group: 0-4 years to 65+ years (URP)
+Denominator: Total population by 5-year age group: 0-4 years to 65+ years

-Detail of analysis: Total Aboriginal population as a percentage of the total population and Aboriginal population in 5-year age groups as a percentage of the total population
+Detail of analysis: Aboriginal usual resident population in 5-year age groups as a percentage of the total population

 Source: Developed by PHIDU, using the method as noted above